For patients with colorectal cancer

 Our tests can be useful for patients who have been through endocrine or other therapies.
 For example, they can identify alterations in PIK3CA or AKT1, which would help lead the patient onto clinical trials.

-Melanoma Screening: BRAF inhibitors are the drugs of choice in treating metastatic melanoma.
+Melanoma Screen: BRAF inhibitors are the drugs of choice in treating metastatic melanoma.
 However, their routine use is only indicated in patients whose tumours contain mutations at one specific site (codon 600) of the BRAF gene.
-To enable suitable patients to access this treatment fast we now offer codon 600 only analysis in rapid turn-round format.
+To enable suitable patients to access this treatment fast we offer codon 600 only analysis in rapid turn-round format.

 With all our rapid turn-round single gene test options, we will deliver the results within 2 working days, subject to the supplied sample meeting the necessary acceptance criteria.